close menu

 What stage of braces hurts the most?

-The first 4 days after your wires have been adjusted will be the worst stage.
+Most patients find the first several hours after an adjustment or new elastics are the hardest, and the first 4 days after your wires have been adjusted can still feel like the worst stage overall.
+Braces work by applying force over time, so soreness after adjustments is expected.
 The teeth have to get used to added pressure, and for some people, the pain can last a week.
 When you first get braces fitted, the pain may last longer as your mouth adjusts.

 What type of braces hurt less?

-Orthodontists say that clear aligner braces hurt the least because you remove them while eating.
-You also won't experience the chafing and sores from metal braces.
+Orthodontists say that clear aligners hurt the least because you remove them while eating, and they can be an alternative for some orthodontic treatment plans.
+You also won't experience the chafing and sores from metal braces, and once your treatment is complete you can expect a smooth braces removal and debonding process.

 Does chewing more help with braces pain?